-Equilibrium is a state in which a mechanical, thermodynamic, electrical, or other system will remain if undisturbed (see Figure 1).
-In stable equilibrium the system returns to its original position if disturbed (see Figure 2); the position of stable equilibrium thus determines the rest position of the system.
+Equilibrium is a state in which a mechanical, thermodynamic, electrical, or other system will remain if undisturbed (Fig 1).
+In stable equilibrium the system returns to its original position if disturbed (Fig 2); the position of stable equilibrium thus determines the rest position of the system.
 In unstable equilibrium (as with a tall pole balanced on one end) it moves farther away.
 Stable and unstable equilibria correspond to configurations with minimal and maximal energy respectively.

 A metastable state is an uneasy stability of a system that can easily be disturbed, making it descend to a lower energy state (a coin balanced on its edge is an example).
 A supersaturated solution or supercooled liquid, which remains liquid below its freezing point, is also metastable because the addition of a speck of dust or a tiny seed crystal will make it rapidly crystallize.

 Mechanical equilibrium is a stable state in which forces acting on a particle or object cancel each other out, resulting in no net force.
 While thought of as a state of balance or rest, an object with constant velocity is also said to be in equilibrium.